keesiemeijer/php-basics-tutorial/arrays.md

 );
 ```

 Arrays with **only** numbered keys are called `numerical arrays`.
 For convenience we don't have to add the numbered keys for numerical arrays.
-We can add the numbered keys ourself if we wanted to.
+We could add the numbered keys ourself if we wanted the numbered keys to be different.

 As you can see, the format for array elements in PHP is `key => value` with the `=>` part seperating the key from the value.
 It's also allowed to have a comma after the last element (see `2 => 'rabbit',` in the code above).